Editing Services

 Novels in translation

-Editors can work with writers at any stage of the writing process; consider what phase you think you may be in and what kind of input you are seeking and take a look at the types of editing listed below.
-The different phases of editing typically occur as a series of steps, each one preparing the work for the next phase.
-For example, developmental or content editing is designed to occur early on, while the fine-tuning processes of line editing and copyediting take place when the content has been ironed out and the manuscript is nearing completion.
+To sum up, editors can work with writers at any stage of the writing process, and different editors tend to specialize in different stages.
+Developmental or content editing is designed to occur early on, while the fine-tuning processes of line editing and copyediting take place when the content has been ironed out and the manuscript is nearing completion.
 The final check, prior to publication, is proofreading.
-Though these many stages might feel arduous and time consuming, working through each phase in turn will ensure the most streamlined transition from manuscript to publication.
+Though these many stages can seem time consuming, working through each phase in turn will ensure the most streamlined transition from manuscript to publication.

-You can learn more about the different kinds of editing services and tasks on the Northwest Editors Guild website or the Bay Area Editors’ Forum, among others.
+Learn more about the different kinds of editing services and tasks from editing associations such as the Northwest Editors Guild.
 Get a sense of industry-standard pricing for these services from the Editorial Freelancers Association.
 You can also search for editors on any of these sites, or search for editors groups that may exist in your area.